kmehltretter82/frama-c-linux/ivette/src/ivette/doc.md

 ## The Sidebar {#ivette-sidebar}

-There are actually _several_ sidebars and you can use the large icons on the left-most side of the screen to switch from one sidebar to another.
-The [icon-sidebar] button in the top toolbar allows you to hide/show the sidebars.
-Among them, two sidebars are especially dedicated to the GUI:
+Each sidebar can be accessed via its dedicated icon in the left-handmost column of the interface.
+The sidebar can be collapsed using the [icon-angle.left] button at the bottom of this column or via the shortcut Ctrl+B.

+Sidebars :

+* The [icon-display] is specifically dedicated to the graphical interface.
-- The [icon-display] sidebar provides access to _all_ registered components and views that you can use in the GUI.
+  This sidebar provides access to _all_ the components and views you have saved that can be used in the graphical interface.

-- The [icon-search] sidebar provides navigation to the _source declarations_ of your project currently analyzed by Frama-C.
+* The [icon-DUPLICATE] sidebar allows you to view types, variables, functions and axiomatic definitions.

+* The [icon-FOLDER] sidebar does the same as the previous sidebar but adds the option to view the file tree.
+  You can filter by type, function, variable and annotation using the buttons at the top.
+There is also a text field for performing a text search.

+* The [icon-PROJECT] sidebar enables you to manage projects.

+* The [icon-wp] sidebar allows you to change WP settings.

+* The [icon-apple] [Eva sidebar](#eva) allows you to change Eva settings.

+* The [icon-applemore] [EvaMore sidebar](#eva)  allows you to filter the data displayed in the interface by taint and callstack.

 ## The Laboratory {#ivette-laboratory}